 I'll also send you other recipes I know you'll love.
 Unsubscribe at any time.

-- For a nut-free option, use canned full-fat coconut milk, pureed white beans, or pureed silken tofu in place of the cashew cream.
+- Raw cashews: For a nut-free version, use canned full-fat coconut milk, pureed white beans, or pureed silken tofu in place of the cashew cream.
 You will need about ½ cup.

 Please see the recipe card at the bottom of this post for the complete ingredients, measurements, and instructions.